wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Description ==

+Slideshow version 2.2.0 Beta is now available for testing.
+[Click here to check it out!](http://localhost/stefanboonstra/)

 Slideshow provides an easy way to integrate a slideshow for any Wordpress installation.

 Any image can be loaded into the slideshow by picking it from the Wordpress media page, even images you've already